techpmsap/ASUG_PreConf_2018/Exercises/Exercise2/Exercise2.md

 1. Before we create our frontend application with the List Report template, we want to create some OData annotations directly on the main service.
 To do this, right click on the *srv* folder and choose **New -> File**
 	![](images/51.png)

-1. Enter *main-annotations-cds* as the name for this new file and click **OK**
+1. Enter *main-annotations.cds* as the name for this new file and click **OK**
 	![](images/52.png)

-1. Enter the following content for this file and save it.
-We are simply annotating two data fields under the UI.LineItem annotation
+1. Enter the following content for this file and save it

 	```
 	using CrudService as cs from './my-service.cds';